aerore2021/PingPong_Motion_Sensing/motion/motion.md

-The motion model implements the ball's movement.
+The motion module implements the ball's movement.
 - Ball's velocity setting
 - Ball's interaction with the table